-- Successful completion of Grade 12 (with English 12 or English 12: First Peoples) - ABE/CCP Advanced Certificate - GED Certificate - Completion of Grade 11 with an outstanding academic record in the year of application.
+- Successful completion of Grade 12 (with English 12 or English 12: First Peoples) - ABE/Academic Upgrading Advanced Certificate - GED Certificate - Completion of Grade 11 with an outstanding academic record in the year of application.

-- To ensure you select the most appropriate high school courses for your chosen career path, we recommend you consult a high school counsellor. - You'll need to comply with the prerequisites of the specific CNC courses you select (see course listings). - The GED certificate meets CNC's general admission requirements, but does not meet specific program or course prerequisites. - Students applying for admission to MATH 101, CSC 109, PHYS 101, or CHEM 111 who obtained a "C+" grade or less in Principles of Math 12 (interim grade) or Math 050 will be registered in MATH 100.
+Note 1: To ensure you select the most appropriate high school courses for your chosen career path, we recommend you consult a high school counsellor.

+Note 2: You'll need to comply with the prerequisites of the specific CNC courses you select (see course listings).

+Note 3: The GED certificate meets CNC's general admission requirements, but does not meet specific program or course prerequisites.

-Note: Students attending in 2014 who intend to enrol in MATH 101, CSC 109, PHYS 101 or CHEM 111 and who obtained a "C+" or less in Pre-calculus 12 (interim grade) or Math 050 will be registered in MATH 100.
+Note 4: Students applying for admission to MATH 101, CSC 109, PHYS 101, or CHEM 111 who obtained a "C+" grade or less in Principles of Math 12 (interim grade) or Math 050 must first register in MATH 100.

-For help creating the two-year commerce program that meets your personal goals, contact CNC Counselling and Advising, or see Package 1 in the University Classes section (starts page 245) for a sample program of study.
+For help selecting the commerce courses that meet your personal goals, contact CNC Counselling and Advising, or see Package 1 in the University Classes section (starts page 121) for a sample program of study.

-- For information on an associate degree in science, see page 239 - For information on an associate degree in arts, see page 196 - For information on transferability, visit www.bctransferguide.ca, talk to a CNC counsellor or advisor, or contact the university you plan to attend after CNC
+- For information on an associate degree in science, see page 99 - For information on an associate degree in arts, see page 97

-- Accounting and Finance Diploma

-- Arts, Associate Degree

-- Business Administration Certificate

-- · Management Diploma

-- · Marketing and Management Diploma

-- Other university-level classes

-- Science, Associate Degree

-- University Transfer First-Year Science (Quesnel)
+For information on transferability, visit www.bctransferguide.ca, talk to a CNC counsellor/advisor, or contact the university you plan to attend after CNC

+- · Accounting and Finance Diploma - Associate Degree in Arts with Commerce specialization - Associate Degree in Science - Business Management Certificate and Diploma - Other university-level classes - University Transfer First-Year Science (Quesnel)

-Classes: September 2 - December 12, 2014 (exams period: December 4 - 12)
+Classes: September 8 - December 18, 2015 (exams period: December 10 - 18)

-- Classes: January 5 April 29, 2015 (exams period: April 21 - 29) - Study break: February 16 27, 2015
+- Classes: January 4 April 22, 2016 (exams period: April 14 - 22)

+- Study break: February 15 19, 2016

+150507